benkiefer/ember-cli-gradle-plugin/README.md

 A plugin for building Ember CLI projects with gradle.

-The plugin expects that you have npm on your path and ember-cli as an NPM dependency of your project (default of ember-cli).
+The plugin expects that you have a JS package manager (npm, yarn) on your path and ember-cli as an NPM dependency of your project (default of ember-cli).

 Note: This plugin uses the Distribution plugin under the hood to create its zip artifact, so it will inherit tasks from that plugin.